makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 # Buy now, pay later companies by region

-Allied Market Research projects that BNPL will reach a valuation of almost [$4 trillion by 2030](https://www.alliedmarketresearch.com/buy-now-pay-later-market-A12528).
+Allied Market Research projects that BNPL will reach a valuation of almost <a href="https://www.alliedmarketresearch.com/buy-now-pay-later-market-A12528">$4 trillion by 2030</a>.
 So, it's no surprise that startups in this space are sprouting up all over the world.
 In order to help you keep track of the biggest and most notable BNPL companies in each region, we've put together this handy list.

 ## North America